Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

      strip off the trailing '='.
 If not you'll get:

 			{"message":"An error occured.","logref":"<hex id>"}
-     when you try to use this in the subsequent Token Request.
+     when you try to use the CODE_VERIFIER in the subsequent Token Request.

 	3. Make sure you have a string representation of this (not, e.g. python bytes).

-4. STATESTRING should be generated similarly to CODE_VERIFIER, and as with CODE_CHALLENGE ensure it's in a string representation.
+4. Generate a STATESTRING

+	1. Generate 32 bytes (octets) of random data, as securely as you can.
+	2. Base64 encode this, in a URL safe version; replace '+' with '-', and '/' with '_', **and** strip the '=' from the end.
+	3. Make sure you have a string representation of this (not, e.g. python bytes).

-5. REDIRECT_URI is how your app receives back the CODE from Frontier's auth servers.
+5. REDIRECT_URI is how your Client receives back the CODE from Frontier's Authorization Server.
 If you do have a web server available then set up a receiving script there.
-If operating on a mobile device you probably want to register a custom URL scheme handler and point to *that, e.g. myapp://fd-auth-redirect.
+If operating on a mobile device you probably want to register a custom URL scheme handler and point to that, e.g. myapp://fd-auth-redirect.
 Just so long as:

-	1. The web browser on the device understands and can reach this URL.
+	1. The web browser on the User's device understands and can reach this URL.
-	2. You can then get the received CODE back into your application.
+	2. You can then get the received CODE back into your Client.

-Now that you have crafted the Authorization Request URL, give it to the user.
+Now that you have crafted the Authorization Request URL, give it to the User.
-They'll be asked to login on Frontier's server (if needs be) and then approve your application's requested access.
+They'll be asked to login on Frontier's server (if needs be) and then approve your Client's requested access.
 The key thing is that with PKCE you do **NOT** want to send a query to this URL yourself.

-  Once the user has logged in and approved your Application you'll receive a code back as a GET parameter at the REDIRECT_URI you specified.
+  Once the User has logged in and approved your Client you'll receive a code back as a GET parameter at the REDIRECT_URI you specified.

-6. In the REDIRECT_URI handler you *should* check that the received STATE matches what you originally sent in order to verify you're in sync with the auth server.
+6. In the REDIRECT_URI handler you *should* check that the received *state* matches the STATESTRING you originally sent in order to verify you're in sync with the Authorization Server.

 ### Token Request

-7. Now craft a Token Request, which this time you *are* going to send yourself.
+7. Craft a Token Request, which this time you *are* going to send to the Authorization Server yourself.
 Note you need to use a POST request, not GET.

 	1. The URL is: